jbishop45/CS-7641-Project/README.md

 ### Methods:
 #### Unsupervised Subproject - Graph Inference
-We will obtain a graph of nearest-neighbor cells in transcriptomic space from the unsupervised classifier '''python sklearn.neighbors.NearestNeighbors''', then compute a transition matrix representing the probability of each cell transitioning into another using previously described methods<sup>[5]</sup>. scanpy.tl.dpt can then derive a pseudotemporal ordering of immature cells differentiating into groups of mature cells and the mean positions in the transcriptomic space of mature cells.
+We will obtain a graph of nearest-neighbor cells in transcriptomic space from the unsupervised classifier <code>sklearn.neighbors.NearestNeighbors</code>, then compute a transition matrix representing the probability of each cell transitioning into another using previously described methods<sup>[5]</sup>. <code>scanpy.tl.dpt</code> can then derive a pseudotemporal ordering of immature cells differentiating into groups of mature cells and the mean positions in the transcriptomic space of mature cells.
 #### Supervised Subproject - Graph Annotation
-We will determine the physiological role of the differentiated cells by mapping their transcriptomes to representative transcriptomes of labeled cell-types using scanpy.tl.ingest, which takes in a dimensionality-reduced representation of the reference data generated with scanpy.tl.umap.
+We will determine the physiological role of the differentiated cells by mapping their transcriptomes to representative transcriptomes of labeled cell-types using <code>scanpy.tl.ingest</code>, which takes in a dimensionality-reduced representation of the reference data generated with <code>scanpy.tl.umap</code>.

 ### Potential results and Discussion
 #### Research Questions